atmoos/cv/README.md

 - **MSc ETH** in Mechanical Engineering
 - 29\.
 June 1984
 - I speak German and English fluently
-  - with Swiss & British citizenship
+- Swiss & British citizenship
 - Speaker at Basel One 2022 on software quality

 I have a nack for enabling people and boosting teams.
 Product quality will improve and your team members will shine if you add me to one (or many) of your projects.
-Also, I am quite a good software engineer and architect, too.
-I look forward to deep dives into hard problems, to then re-surface with a solution that *just works*.
-I preferably do that around .Net, but have proven to be capable on other stacks (python) as well.
+As such I thoroughly enjoy deep dives into hard problems, to then re-surface with a solution that *just works*.
+I preferably do that around .Net, but have proven to be capable on other stacks (python) as well.</br>

-As such, my current employer - ERNI AG - has promoted me to *Subject Matter Expert Technical Quality*.
-I also take up positions as architect.
+Thanks to my love for quality and my passion on design I consider myself a productive software engineer as well as a talented emerging architect.

+In my position as *Subject Matter Expert Technical Quality* I promote engineering excellence by organising internal meetup events about technology and software engineering practices.
+This is a practice I enjoy taking with me on client projects.

+Despite the shift to more abstract work I still love working as a software developer focussing on design and quality.

+ToDo: Add GPG key

 ***Contact:*** [github](https://github.com/atmoos), [TEL & EMAIL], [linkedin](https://www.linkedin.com/in/thomas-k%C3%A4gi-46410a141/)